AshleighC/neo-dt/README.md

 ### Getting Started
 * Close any Neopets tabs you have open.
-* Download the packaged extension.
+* Download the packaged extension by going [here](https://docs.google.com/file/d/0B1epie81RPWlMGx0Nnp5N3NUNWs/) and clicking "Download".
 * Open the Extensions page in Chrome (Menu > Tools > Extensions).
 (Or Menu > Settings > Extensions.)
-* Drag and drop neo-dt.crx onto this page, like so:
+* Drag and drop neo-dt.crx onto that page, like so:
 ![](http://i.imgur.com/FjcHC1F.png)

 * Wait for the following dialog to appear (sometimes it takes a few seconds).
 Then click "Add".